timpish/css-swell/README.md

 # Simple CSS Waves

 Lightweight animation between header & content.
 Easy to customize and apply into any website!
+Works with all devices and screen sizes.

 Check how it works here: https://codepen.io/goodkatz/pen/YbXqEV